 Here are the credit cards offered by Westpac.
 As you can see by the list, there’s a card available for virtually anyone.

-Credit cards from Westpac have a bunch of different credit card options available for their customers.
+Westpac has a large range of credit cards available for customers.
 Some of the options that are available may suit you better than others, such as low interest rates and being part of the rewards programs.
 This is why we have compiled together this list of different credit cards from Westpac so you can see the differences and similarities in each of the credit cards from Westpac.
-Some of the features that may catch your attention include but is not limited to:
+Some of the features that may be available on your Westpac card include:

 - No annual fees for an entire first year